 2. All offices closed to the public

 The Garrioch Road office is completely closed.
 The majority of staff are working from home and we aim to continue providing our usual services with as little disruption as possible.
 You can still call us on 0141 946 2466 or email firstname.lastname@example.org

 The Neighbourhood Team (Concierge) based at 29 Glenavon Road have reduced to a skeleton staff.
 Their station (currently the porta cabin outside 29 Glenavon Road) is now closed to the public but they can be contacted using the intercom system.
-There will also be a reduction in their estate management services.
 They will no longer attend at customers’ properties to deal with individual requests (except in emergencies).
 Individual requests for repairs will be referred to our contractors (see below for more information regarding our contractors).

 The common rooms at Oran and Shiskine retirement complexes will close for customers.
 The Retirement Housing Officers will continue to work from their offices and be contactable by telephone.

 If you normally come into our office to pay your rent/service charges in cash please click here to view the alternative ways to pay.

 We will not be carrying out home visits/face-to-face appointments until further notice to protect both customers and staff.
 If you need to contact us urgently, please do so by calling 0141 946 2466 or emailing email@example.com